We know it’s a pretty bold (and somewhat overly confident) statement to call our veggie burger the World’s Best Veggie Burger recipe…but…

 - Pre-heat oven to 400 F.

-- Line 2 baking sheets with foil.
+- Line 2 baking sheets with foil and lightly spray with cooking oil.
 On the first sheet, add the beets on one side, and the beans on the other.
 Toss them with a little of the EVOO and salt and pepper.

 - Place mushrooms on the 2nd baking sheet.
 Toss with the EVOO, thyme and salt and pepper.